Hugh Cha: Military service

 In June 2007, Cha enlisted in the Republic of Korea Army to serve his mandatory military service at the age of 23.

 Cha underwent five weeks of basic training and was drafted into active duty at Sangmudae.
 He completed his military service as a sergeant.

 After serving two years of active duty, Cha returned to the United States and graduated from BYU with a BFA in Music Dance Theater and moved to New York City to pursue his entertainment career.
 He worked at various part-time jobs before getting his MFA graduate degree in Musical Theater from the Boston Conservatory.

 In 2013, Cha was selected as one of the most influential men of the Boston Korean community.

 Career

+Production

+Cha started his studio production career as Director of the Asia Division of Bohemia Group, which handles talent management, and Bohemia Originals, which focuses on production.
+He also founded Stage Bridge Inc. in NYC and served as its CEO.

+His production projects include TV adaptation of Korean IP 'Deep' as CEO of Stage Bridge; 'Theory of Gastronomy' in Korean cinemas as CEO of Desert Bloom Pictures in collaboration with LOTTE; and K-pop thriller 'Perfect Girl' that includes Arden Cho and May Hong from KPop Demon Hunters on Netflix.